-Sargent Mountain South Ridge Trail is a 6.7 mile lightly trafficked out and back trail located near Mt Desert, ME that features beautiful wild flowers and is rated as moderate.
+Sargent Mountain South Ridge Trail is a 6.7 mile lightly trafficked out and back trail located near Mt Desert, Maine that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 We did the Spring Trail to Penobscot Mountain and Sargent Mountain - Sargent was one of our favorite summits in Acadia.
 Did the hike with my sons, ages 7 and 9, so it's definitely doable with young kids.
 The trails are really well marked.

 Not as much scrambling and rock climbing as Beehive, which was more fun, but the views were absolutely spectacular.

 Used my phones GPS to get to the Trailhead.
 It actually took me to the Hadlock Brook trail and Parkman Mountain trail.
 It was a great hike with great views.
 Made a loop which is always fun.

 Sargent was my favorite summit in Acadia.
 The ridge is beautiful and offers breathtaking views of the surrounding mountains and lakes.
 It is second to Cadillac in altitude but much less crowded so you can really take in everything that Acadia's peaks have to offer.